 “What are the important problems of your field? … If you do not work on an important problem, it’s unlikely you’ll do important work.”

-I am interested in using mathematical and computational tools to understand the brain.
-Right now, I am looking for biomarkers and early detection methods for psychiatric disorders.
+I am interested in using mathematical, statistical, and computational tools to understand the brain.

 Other things that belong online

 - When I worked at the Zelazo Lab I wrote several executive function tasks and experiments.

 are available under the Creative Commons BY-SA License.

 - Note that, if you are considering purchasing this book, I would highly advise against it.
 I wrote it for MuseScore 1.3, whereas MuseScore 2.0 has been released, making it more or less obsolete.
 Marc Sabatella wrote a brilliant book on MuseScore 2.0.

 - Here is a recent picture of me courtesy of (and copyright) Pat O’Leary.